paulsamuel-we/Hyperverge-Document-Classifiication/README.md

-#Download the dataset usingg this code
+#Download the dataset using this code

 ```
 import gdown